 Victims of nursing home abuse in California have several remedies to recover damages and force remedial action.
 These include filing a lawsuit against the nursing home facility, reporting the abuse to the California Department of Aging, or filing a police report and seeking criminal charges.

 Who can file a claim for nursing home abuse?

 In California, seniors and dependent adults are protected by the “Elder Abuse and Dependent Adult Civil Protection Act (EADACPA).”1

 The act defines a “senior” as a person age 65 or older who resides in California.
 It defines a “dependent adult” as any 16-64-year-old California resident with physical or mental limitations that restrict his or her ability to carry out normal activities or to protect his or her rights.2

-A victim who is able can file suit on his or her own behalf.
+A victim who is able can file a nursing home abuse lawsuit on his or her own behalf.
 Or the victim’s family can step in and file the suit or report on behalf of the victim.

 Damages for nursing home abuse in California